Skip to main content

 Configuration

-Perhaps the most accessible way is though static configuration, which you can read more about in the documentation for how to write configuration.
+Perhaps the most accessible way is through static configuration, which you can read more about in the documentation for how to write configuration.
 Many different aspects of the backend can be configured, including both the behavior of the backend itself, as well as many plugins or modules.
 You'll need to refer to the documentation of each plugin or module to see what configuration is available.
 Also be sure to check out the documentation of the core services, as that also covers how to configure those.

 Services